cjgeyer/gdor/README.md

 Confidence intervals are not yet implemented but soon will be (by the `gdor` method of the R generic function `confint`).

+Log-linear models for categorical data analysis are handled by treating them as Poisson regression (using the well know fact that Poisson sampling, multinomial sampling, and product multinomial sampling have the same MLE and the same asymptotic distributions of the likelihood ratio test).